 4. Enable you to do the work required in preparation for the course research paper.

-Throughout the course I want to be available to you.
-If you have any questions at all, please email me using the "Email me" button on the left.
+If you have any questions at all, please email the course contact using the "Email me" button on the left.